syncfusion-content/flutter-docs/Flutter/maps/vector-layers/arc-layer.md

 ---
 layout: post
-title: Arc shape in Syncfusion Flutter maps | Syncfusion
+title: Adding arcs in Syncfusion Flutter maps | Syncfusion
-description: This section explains how to add arc shape on the map and customize its appearance in the Flutter maps.
+description: This section explains how to add arcs on the map and customize its appearance in the Flutter maps.
 platform: Flutter
 control: SfMaps
 documentation: ug
 ---

-# Arc shape features in maps
+# Arcs in the Flutter maps

-Arc shape is used to connect two location on the map with curved path and its customization.
+Arc layer is a sublayer that renders a group of [`MapArc`] on [`MapShapeLayer`] and [`MapTileLayer`].
+This section helps to learn about how to add the arcs and customize them.

-## Arcs
+## Adding arcs

 The [`arcs`] is a collection of [`MapArc`].
 Every single [`MapArc`] connects two location coordinates through a curved line.
 The start coordinate is set to [`MapArc.from`] property and the end coordinate is set to [`MapArc.to`] property.

+N> It is applicable for both the tile layer and shape layer.

+<b>In the shape layer</b>

 {% tabs %}
 {% highlight Dart %}